Prabhat1612/sales-analysis-using-python-matplotlib/README.md

 # sales-analysis-using-python-matplotlib
-In this project i have done sales analysis using python visualiztion library
+In this project i have done sales analysis using python visualization library